Linearity criteria for automorphism groups of malabelian groups: Introduction

 There is an extensive literature studying the asymptotic behavior for the function $\RF_G(n)$ and related functions for many classes of groups; see \cite{dere2022survey} and the references therein for an overview.
 A natural avenue for the study of $\RF_{G}(n)$ is the characterization of classes of groups $G$ based on the large scale behavior of $\RF_{G}(n)$.

 In the present work, we are most interested in linearity of automorphism groups.
-Finitely generated linear groups are characterized group theoretically by a result of Lubotzky~\cite{lubotzky-linear}, and here we wish to give a criterion for linearity of automorphism group of a group $G$ in terms of the residual finiteness growth of $G$.
-An important result which more directly relates residual finiteness growth and linearity is due to Bou-Rabee--McReynolds \cite{bou_rabee-McReynolds2011}, who show that for a finitely generated subgroup $G$ of a finite dimensional linear group $\mathrm{GL}_{\ell}(\mathbb K)$, the growth of $\RF_G(n)$ is bounded above by a polynomial function.
-Conversely, hyperbolic groups $G$ for which there is a natural number $d$ and a constant $C>0$ such that $\RF_{G,S}(n) \leq C\cdot n^d$ can be realized as subgroups of $\GL_{\ell}(\mathbb K)$, where here $\RF_{G,S}(n)$ is defined similarly as $\RF_G(n)$, except that homomorphisms are assumed to be to nonabelian finite simple groups; see~\cite{bou_rabee-McReynolds2016}.
-Their result applies more generally to \emph{uniformly malabelian groups}, which we will define shortly and which are central to the present work.
+Finitely generated linear groups are characterized group theoretically by a result of Lubotzky~\cite{lubotzky-linear}, and here we wish to give a criterion for linearity of the automorphism group of a group $G$ in terms of the residual finiteness growth of $G$.
+A result of Bou-Rabee--McReynolds~\cite{bou_rabee-McReynolds2011} shows that for a finitely generated subgroup $G$ of a finite dimensional linear group $\mathrm{GL}_{\ell}(\mathbb K)$, the growth of $\RF_G(n)$ is bounded above by a polynomial function.
+A partial converse, proved in later work of Bou-Rabee--McReynolds~\cite{bou_rabee-McReynolds2016}, says that hyperbolic groups $G$ for which there is a natural number $d$ and a constant $C>0$ such that $\RF_{G,S}(n) \leq C\cdot n^d$ can be realized as subgroups of $\GL_{\ell}(\mathbb K)$; here $\RF_{G,S}(n)$ is defined similarly to $\RF_G(n)$, except that the homomorphisms are required to be epimorphisms to nonabelian finite simple groups.
+The latter result applies more generally to \emph{uniformly malabelian groups}, which we will define shortly and which are central to the present work.

-Following \cite{bou_rabee-McReynolds2016}, the above definitions above are easily relativized to restricted classes of quotients: \begin{defn} If $\mF$ is a class of finite groups, we define $\D_{G,\mF}(x)$ identically to $\D_{G, \mF}(x)$, with the proviso that the target groups for the homomorphisms are epimorphisms to members of $\mF$.
-The residual finiteness growth function $\RF_{G,\mF}(n)$ is defined by maximizing $\D_{G_, \mF}(x)$ over the $n$-ball with respect to a finite generating subset. \end{defn}
+Following \cite{bou_rabee-McReynolds2016}, the above definitions are easily relativized to restricted classes of quotients: \begin{defn} If $\mF$ is a class of finite groups, we define $\D_{G,\mF}(x)$ identically to $\D_G(x)$, with the proviso that the target groups for the homomorphisms are required to lie in $\mF$.
+The residual finiteness growth function $\RF_{G,\mF}(n)$ is defined by maximizing $\D_{G,\mF}(x)$ over the $n$-ball with respect to a finite generating set. \end{defn}

 Except for when we discuss finite simple groups of Lie type, the symbol $G$ will refer to an infinite group with trivial center.
 We will also assume, unless otherwise noted, that $G$ is residually finite; this latter assumption implies that $\Aut(G)$ is residually finite.
 Since $G$ is center-free, we have $G \cong \Inn(G)$.
 Each subgroup $A \leq \Out(G)$ gives rise to extension of $G$ written as